-'The Last Jedi' Ending Includes A Tiny Hint About The Next 'Star Wars' Trilogy
+This Tiny Detail In 'The Last Jedi' Ending Reveals A Major Clue About The Next Trilogy

 While critics were unanimous about their response to The Last Jedi, fan opinion has been far more mixed, with some putting it below even Rogue One.
 (Look, people, Rogue One made me cry, but it was unarguably a terrible film, especially from a technical standpoint.)
 One of the sticking points with fans is The Last Jedi ending where we return to Canto Bight to see that Rose and Finn's complete disaster of a mission is paying unexpected dividends.
 WARNING: Spoilers for Star Wars: The Last Jedi follow.